 The MAIDS Study was commissioned by the Association of European Motorcycle Manufacturers (ACEM) with the support of the European Commission.
 The MAIDS Report drew less definitive conclusions about the relationship between high visibility clothing and accident reduction.
 However, the MAIDS Report did show an increase in the number of accidents that occurred when motorcyclists wore dark clothing.
 The chart below illustrates the report’s main findings.
 Notice the dramatic number of cases that involved a clearly identifiable ‘perception failure’ by the driver of the Other Vehicle (OV).
-(It is also interesting to note that OV drivers also in possession of a motorcycle (PTW- powered two wheel vehicle) license were significantly less likely to have such a ‘perception failure’ while in their four-wheeled vehicles.)
+It is also powerful to note that OV drivers also in possession of a motorcycle (PTW- powered two wheel vehicle) license were significantly less likely to have such a ‘perception failure’ while in their four-wheeled vehicles in every instance listed.

 To Hi-Viz, Or Not To Hi-Viz

 The danger that unwitting automobile drivers pose to motorcyclists isn’t going to nullified by mass motorcyclist conversion to hi-viz gear, but when car drivers are more aware of us, fewer accidents happen.
 Wearing high-visibility gear is just one part of the safety equation, and should be paired with ongoing rider training, appropriate riding gear, and we should never ride when we’re tired, under the influence, or otherwise impaired.
 Increasing rider safety is a community effort, too.
 Educate the car drivers and motorcyclists in your life about the facts, and let’s remind each other to always be on the lookout.

 Always give yourself the best safety edge you can, and more and more riders are getting that edge by making hi-viz gear a part of their daily ride preparation.